Xeradeft/BattleArena_LibGDX/README.md

 # BattleArena_LibGDX
-Local 1v1 battle game made using LibGDX Java via NetBeans Gradle as final project for Gr12 course
+Local top-down 1v1 shooter battle game made using LibGDX Java via NetBeans Gradle as final project for Gr12 high school programming course ICS4U

 *Do not use code from this or copy any aspects without explicit permission from creator*